 This new method of human-computer interaction makes powerful computer applications even easier to use and accessible to more people.
 Before, you may have needed to make several swipes and clicks to complete a task.
 With voice, you can complete a task by simply saying, “Alexa, play the top songs in Seattle.”

 Conversations can be conceptually and emotionally complex; they entail much more than simple input and output.
 When we talk to each other, how we say something also matters as much as what we say.

-Computers can’t grasp these nuances, and that’s where voice design come in.
-A well-designed voice user interface takes into account these unwritten rules of conversation.
-It enables the conversational AI system to think and talk as we do, and not like a robot.
+Computers can’t grasp these nuances, and that’s where voice design comes in.
+A well-designed VUI is flexible, and takes into account these unwritten rules of conversation.
+It enables computers to think and talk as we do, and not like a robot.